- In the terminal with cURL

 In the terminal

 The easiest way to do this is to copy and paste the following cURL request into your terminal.
-Note that in the request body (in--data-raw
+Note that in the request body (in--data-raw) we simply define the HTTP method, url, body, and set it to run in 30 seconds with the schedule_in parameter:

 Note that the request above is using our public API